oddlama/vane/README.md

 and therefore not well suited for giving out valuable traits (like *Angel* or *Unbreakable*).

 - [x] Seamless integration of custom enchantments (with [API](TODO)!)
-  - (as of 1.16.2) Showing enchantment names inside the enchantment table doesn't work due to protocol limitations.
-Names will be blank.
 - [x] Client side translations for custom items and enchantments
 - [x] Wings: Occasionally boost your elytra mid-air by sneaking
 - [x] Careless: Tilling long grass will remove it and till the block below
 - [x] Rake: Tilling farmland again will till the nearest block around it.
 Use multiple times to slowly create a circle.
 Works in combination with Careless to till grass with long grass on top.